github99er/DynamicArrayStack/Description.md

 → Given a pointer (da) to a dynamic array, return how many elements are in the dynamic array

 void dynArrayAdd (struct DynArr * da, TYPE e)
-→ Given a pointer (da) to a dynamic array, and a value (e), insert the value at the end of the dynamic array
+→ Given a pointer (da) to a dynamic array, and a value (e), insert (e) at the end of the dynamic array

-void dynArrayRemoveAt (struct DynArr * da, int position) → Given a pointer (da) to a dynamic array, remove the value stored at the given position
+void dynArrayRemoveAt (struct DynArr * da, int position) → Given a pointer (da) to a dynamic array, remove the value stored at the position

 TYPE dynArrayGet (struct DynArr * da, int position)
-→ Given a pointer (da) to a dynamic array, return the element stored at the given position
+→ Given a pointer (da) to a dynamic array, return the element stored at position

-void dynArrayPut (struct DynArr * da, int position, TYPE value) → Given a pointer (da) to a dynamic array, and a value (e), insert the value into the dynamic array at the given position
+void dynArrayPut (struct DynArr * da, int position, TYPE value) → Given a pointer (da) to a dynamic array, and a value (e), insert (e) into the dynamic array at position
 ```

 ### Stack Interface: